JekiTheMonkey/ekithemonkey.github.io/_posts/2024-12-10-MESS-Optimization-Dev-Log.md

 environment on my Ryzen 7 7700X.

 I wanted to see whether I can get perfect baking, so I decided to try out Lightmass.
-The first thing to mention right away is that you must use DX12 in the editor and have hardware raytracing enabled to even start baking anything.
+The first thing to mention is that you must use DX12 in the editor and have hardware raytracing enabled to even start baking anything.
 Switching the default RHI to DX12 also means that users are going to run the game using that, which will lead to losing the performance that we gain by using DX11.
 To still use DX11 in the packaged build, I simply added that as a default launch argument in Steam Works, but I still use DX12 in the editor.